calacuda/midi-daw/README.md

   - [x] rm-ing of saved data
   - [x] mk api end-points
 - [ ] add message bus notifications enum for common events, sent as binary messages and encoded with the bincode (v2.0.1) crate
+  - [ ] change android app to use the new message format
 - [x] add BPQ setting & getting api end points